9.14.2024 – a moral duty

 It’s rather like going to the dentist — unpleasant sometimes, but lots of people have been there before.

-sometimes dreadful sense lonely with his burden once buoyancy is gone
+lonely with his burden once

 For rarely is a man so alone as on the trail, especially under a canoe.
 He is then shut off completely from his fellow.
 Tom and I have sat for hours by a camp-fire at night, without a word to each other, each of us thinking his own thoughts, but with a most acute sense of companionship.
 Meditation is not lonely, even when it is solitary.
 But on the trail, with a heavy load, and weary, a man is intensely alone.
 The exertion, the pounding activity, the noise of one’s own heavy breathing, of one’s own heart beating, the implacable insistence of sweat — all these give something of the loneliness of severe pain, and forbid the soothing attunement of the spirit to the universe, which makes communion out of contemplation.
 In a sometimes dreadful sense, a man is lonely with his burden on the trail, once it has become a burden, once the buoyancy is gone.